khunixx/NetworkNemesis/README.md

 - Executes **exploits against vulnerable services** if found.

 ### 6. LOGGING & REPORTING
-- Stores all results in `/var/log/network-nemesis/`.
+- Stores all results in `/var/log'

 ---

-## Disclaimer

-This tool is intended for **legal penetration testing, security research, and educational purposes only**.
-Unauthorized use against systems without explicit permission is strictly prohibited.

----

-This **README.md** provides a **clear, professional, and structured** documentation for **Network Nemesis**, just like your previous projects.